smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 Editorial calendars, I think, are also good for morale.
 You see what's going to happen in the future (Huzzah!
 You have a future!) as well as reminding you what you've accomplished in the past.
 You can also use an editorial calendar to show what content is evergreen, so can be repackaged at a later date, and what is time sensitive, so will need archiving or editing.

-You can create an editorial calendar as a table using Markdown and committ to Github.
+You can create an editorial calendar as a table using Markdown and commit to Github.
 Or there are lots of spreadsheet templates online.
 If you hate tables and spreadsheets then you could always try an organisational tool like Asana or Trello.
 Whatever works for you.
 Useful categories in a spreadsheet might include:

 * publication date
 * content type